 While it may be seen as a “last resort” for most people, I honestly think it’s a great option.

 I’m firmly in the boat of believing that owning > renting.
-So if moving back in with family means you can save up a down payment, or kill off high interest debt, it’s honestly a no-brainer.
+So if moving back in with family means you can save up a down payment, or kill off high-interest debt, it’s honestly a no-brainer.

-Maybe it’s the asian-collectivistic side of me coming out; but I think there are a lot of additional (possibly more important) benefits of going back home as well.
+Maybe it’s the Asian-collectivistic side of me coming out, but I think there are a lot of additional (possibly more important) benefits of going back home as well.

 The main one being spending precious time with your loved ones.

-Tim Urban wrote a good blog post that really effected my thinking.
-In it he postulates that once you’ve graduated high school, you’ve already used up roughly 93% of your in-person parent time.
+Tim Urban wrote a good blog post that really affected my thinking.
+In it, he postulates that once you’ve graduated high school, you’ve already used up roughly 93% of your in-person parent time.
 Since most people after graduating only see their family maybe 5 days a year, it makes sense that if your parents have 20 years left to live, you might only have ~100 days left with them on this earth.